kgellien/timeplanner-scala/README.md

  - Update to Scala 2.12 and SBT 1.0 (not yet fully; on my old Mac without Java 8 I can't update yet)
  - Added DayPlans (single entry possible; per WeekPlan automatically daysPerWeek plans will be generated)
+ - via 'sbt assembly' you can now generate a fat jar

 ### 0.7.8-SNAPSHOT